10 Coffee Table Books on Art Worth Owning

 Ditto.
 Two Rothko books, because one is never enough.

-The Color Field Paintings book highlights 50 paintings from 1949 to 1970, his “color period,” while the Paintings on Paper book focuses on 40 years of his works on paper.
-Both deserve space on your bookshelf.
+The Color Field Paintings book highlights 50 works from 1949 to 1970, Rothko’s transformative “color period,” while Paintings on Paper spans 40 years of his works on paper.
+Two very different windows into the same extraordinary mind, and both deserve a permanent spot on your bookshelf.

 SHOP: